helinko/reflex-dom-inbits/tutorial.md

        Spider (WithWebView x (PerformEventT Spider (SpiderHost Global))))
 ~~~

 *PostBuildT* is a monad transformer.
-It set's up a monadic environement for reflex-dom.
+It set's up a monadic environment for reflex-dom.
 As side effects, some of the reflex-dom functions will create and change the DOM elements.
 To follow this tutorial you don't need to understand the concepts behind monad transformers.